bitcomposer/react-boilerplate/README.md

-# Pulse Client - Please readme.
+# React Client - Please readme.

-A modern replacement for the flex based Pulse client.

 In the standardjs ideology of you have to pick something rather than arguing for ever over polarising sticking points, I have gone ahead and chosen a starting point and libraries for the Pulse project.
 You may not agree with them but it will ease your javascript fatigue as I have taken that pain on your behalf.